Shebli/handy-stuff/src/Args.md

 	args >> kind >> nLegs >> weight >> isMale;
 ```

+## Read-out by name

-However, even if it calls for a longer command-line, it is probably more convenient for clarity of both command-line and
+Even if it calls for a longer command-line, it is probably more convenient for clarity of both command-line and
 code to use named parameters, in which case the command-line will look like:

 ```